PingAccess includes a wide range of features to customize your identity access management deployment.

 Authentication requirements are policies that dictate how a user must authenticate before access is granted to a protected web application.
 Authentication methods are string values and ordered in a list by preference.
 At runtime, the type of authentication attempted is determined by the order of the authentication methods.

-If you configure applications with authentication requirement lists that have no overlap.
-For example, one list has password, another list cert, a user navigating between applications might be required to authenticate each time they visit an application.
-When configuring authentication requirement lists to protect higher value applications with step-up authentication, consider including stronger forms of authentication when configuring lower value applications.
+If you configure applications with authentication requirement lists that have no overlap, a user navigating between those applications might be required to authenticate each time they visit an application.
+So, when you're configuring authentication requirement lists to protect higher value applications with step-up authentication, consider including stronger forms of authentication on lower value applications as well.

 Auth token management